firebird631/siis-rev/README.md

 Installation
 ------------

-Need Python3.6 or Python3.7, GCC or CLANG compiler and CMAKE on your system.
+Need Python3.8 or more recent, GCC or CLANG compiler and CMAKE on your system.
 Tested on Debian, Ubuntu and Fedora.

 An important C++ dependency is my other project Objective3D.
-I use it for all the work I've done on the core module, tons of features I really need.
+I use it for all the work I've done only on the core module, tons of features I really need.

 There is more details on the strategy/ directory.